100+ exhibitors showcasing cutting edge school resources, services, products and technology for classrooms, schools and educators.

 View the floorplan

 Suppliers of education products and services including:

-•Curriculum and learning resources•Information and communication technology•School administration and assessment software•Furniture, uniforms and canteen supplies•Science, music, art, sport, playground and library equipment•Building design and construction•Professional learning•Graduate and post graduate education courses•Out of school learning(e.g. museums, galleries and tour operators)•Education journals and magazines•Education Consultants•Teacher recruitment and teaching opportunities•Fundraising and marketing•Financial and superannuation•Teacher support ( e.g. professional and subject associations, education authorities)
+•Curriculum and learning resources•STEM resources and programs•Technology resources for schools and classrooms•Information and communication technology•School administration and assessment software•Furniture, uniforms and canteen supplies•Science, music, art, sport, playground and library equipment•Professional learning•Graduate and post graduate education courses•Out of school learning(e.g. museums, galleries and tour operators)•Education journals and magazines•Education Consultants•Teacher recruitment and teaching opportunities•Fundraising and marketing•Financial and superannuation•Teacher support ( e.g. professional and subject associations, education authorities)

 •Sell and promote your products, resources and services through direct contact with clients•Access new clients and contacts•Raise your organisation's profile in the education sector•Free listing in the Visitor Guide•Free listing in flyers sent to all primary and secondary schools•Free listing on The Education Show's website with a link to your website•Opportunity to present a seminar at no charge (subject to availability)•Discounts for advertising in the Visitor Guide